ItsmissRiya/CV/README.md

 # CV
-This is my firt commit
+This is my first commit